morhenderson/Code-Samples/Buffmo/README.md

 ### Use Guide

-You can run Buffmo.py as you would any other Python program to generate plots (I prefer to do so using iPython!).
+You can run Buffmo.py as you would any other Python program to generate plots (I prefer to do so using IPython).
 If you plan to run it from a command line and want to generate plots, I'd recommend replacing the lines "plt.show()" with "plt.save("file_name",dpi=desired_dpi)" to store them automatically.

 Other than the few noise & dynamical parameters listed benath the comment that reads 'Define parameters' (lines 15-21), there isn't too much to play around with in this program.
 Additional tunable variables include the number of truth model runs performed "nTMT" and the certainty level "alpha".